Wednesday June 12 - Arrival

 You will be free to explore the elegant streets with their 18th century architecture, leafy Victorian parks and fine shops or have lunch at one of the many fine restaurants or in one of Bath’s eclectic cafes, at your own discretion.
 We will meet for high tea in the famous pump room which has been operating continuously as a meeting place for over 200 years.

-Our final midday Solstice ceremony in a Sacred place will focus on Divine Union, connection to All There Is and Oneness via the cosmic matrix, followed by integration, rest and celebration!
+Our midday Solstice ceremony in a Sacred place will focus on Divine Union, connection to All There Is and Oneness via the cosmic matrix, followed by integration, rest, relaxation and celebration!

-Pack up and return to Heathrow airport by Midday.
+Pack up and depart by 10am, returning to Heathrow airport around Midday.

 This nine day itinerary is flexible, due to the unpredictable nature of crop circle formations, which we will visit as they occur.